creativeessence/Arbitra-2/README.md

 # Arbitra-2

-A sophisticated NFT trading automation system that manages bidding and offer acceptance across OpenSea and Blur marketplaces.
+A sophisticated NFT trading automation system that manages bidding and offer acceptance across Opensea and Blur marketplaces.

 ## Project Structure